Tag Archives: Sam Mendes

 Spectre (2015), Daniel Craig

 I’m beyond ready for October 16th (UK release date).
-Available in the US November 6th, 2015.
+Spectre will be available in the US from November 6th, 2015.

 G